apify/apify-docs/sources/academy/webscraping/scraping_basics_python/11_scraping_variants.md

 ...
 ```

 The CSS selector `.product-form__option.no-js` matches elements with both `product-form__option` and `no-js` classes.
-Then we're using the [descendant combinator](https://developer.mozilla.org/en-US/docs/Web/CSS/Descendant_combinator) to actually match all `option` elements, which are somewhere inside the `.product-form__option.no-js` wrapper.
+Then we're using the [descendant combinator](https://developer.mozilla.org/en-US/docs/Web/CSS/Descendant_combinator) to match all `option` elements somewhere inside the `.product-form__option.no-js` wrapper.

-Python dictionaries are mutable, so if we assigned the variant with `item["variant_name"] = ...`, we would always overwrite the values.
-Instead of saving an item for each variant we'd always get the last variant, several times.
-To avoid this pitfall, we create a new dictionary for each variant and merge it with the `item` data before adding to `data`.
-In case we don't find any variants, we add the `item` as is, with the `variant_name` key left empty.
+Python dictionaries are mutable, so if we assigned the variant with `item["variant_name"] = ...`, we'd always overwrite the values.
+Instead of saving an item for each variant, we'd end up with the last variant repeated several times.
+To avoid this, we create a new dictionary for each variant and merge it with the `item` data before adding it to `data`.
+If we don't find any variants, we add the `item` as is, leaving the `variant_name` key empty.

 :::tip Python syntax you might not know

-Since Python 3.8 you can use `:=` to simplify checking if an assignment resulted in a non-empty value.
-It's called _assignment expression_ or _walrus_ and you can learn more about it in the [docs](https://docs.python.org/3/reference/expressions.html#assignment-expressions) or in the [proposal document](https://peps.python.org/pep-0572/).
+Since Python 3.8, you can use `:=` to simplify checking if an assignment resulted in a non-empty value.
+It's called an _assignment expression_ or _walrus operator_.
+You can learn more about it in the [docs](https://docs.python.org/3/reference/expressions.html#assignment-expressions) or in the [proposal document](https://peps.python.org/pep-0572/).

-Since Python 3.9 you can use `|` to merge two dictionaries.
-If [docs](https://docs.python.org/3/library/stdtypes.html#dict) don't feel explanatory enough, there's again a whole [proposal document](https://peps.python.org/pep-0584/) about it.
+Since Python 3.9, you can use `|` to merge two dictionaries.
+If the [docs](https://docs.python.org/3/library/stdtypes.html#dict) aren't clear enough, check out the [proposal document](https://peps.python.org/pep-0584/) for more details.

 :::